Liam Nachawati

 Liam Nachawati is an American kart racer.

 Liam Nachawati is an American kart racer based in Dallas, Texas, who has raced in Europe and the United States.
-He drives for Italy-based Babyrace Driver Academy under the direction of former Formula drivers Leonardo Lorandi and Alessio Lorandi, and Infinity Sports Management.
-In the U.S. he races with former IndyCar racer Jay Howard's Jay Howard Driver Development.
+He drives for Ricky Flynn Motorsport in Europe and Rolison Performance Group in the U.S. Prior to 2026, he raced for Italy-based Babyrace Driver Academy under the direction of former Formula drivers Leonardo Lorandi and Alessio Lorandi, and Infinity Sports Management.
+In the U.S. he formerly raced under IndyCar racer Jay Howard's Jay Howard Driver Development.

-In March 2025, Imagine Documentaries, a division of Imagine Entertainment, announced that it was developing a docuseries on the Babyrace team.
+Early life

+Nachawati began racing at age six when his father and uncle chipped in to purchase a kart during the 2020 pandemic.
+He showed promise on the track early and steadily moved up the ranks in local and regional races and later national and international races.
+He enrolled in the Laurel Springs School to accommodate his travel schedule.
+His social media presence includes more than 300,000 followers on Instagram, where he shares behind-the-scenes insight into the life of a young racer and promotes lifestyle brands on and off the track.
+In December 2026, Nachawati appeared on the Tim Conway Jr. Show podcast with Jay Leno, where Nachawati was described as the equivalent of an "Olympic athlete."